Monthly Archives: July 2013

 Sterilize the jar: fill it full of boiling water, allow the jar to sit 30 minutes filled with the boiling water, then empty the jar, allow it to cool naturally.
 While it’s cooling, wash your hands with antibacterial soap and rinse well.

 While the jar is cooling, wash the pickles well.
 But don’t scrub them; rub them down with your hands under cold running water.
 Rinse well, place them in a large bowl and run cold water over the bowl for 10 minutes.
 DO NOT SKIP THIS STEP!!!
 This is a good time to eliminate any soft cucumbers.
 Make sure you use only the firm ones.
+And nip off the ends of each cuke; just a little nip–this will help keep the pickles crisper longer.

 Place two sprigs of the dill in the bottom of the jar; smash two to four of the garlic cloves (leave the skins on) and place them on the dill.
 Pack the cukes tightly into the jar, being careful not to bruise them.
 But a tight pack is crucial.
 When the jar is half full, add two or more smashed garlic cloves, a tablespoon each of mustard and coriander seeds, peppercorns, three bay leaves broken into pieces, three or four dried red peppers (or a teaspoon of red pepper flakes), then fill the jar with more cucumbers until the jar is just about full.
 Pack them tight.